QuickDrop: Efficient Federated Unlearning by Integrated Dataset Distillation: Introduction

 \section{Introduction}

-The vast amount of data produced by computing devices is increasingly being used to train large-scale ML models that empower industrial processes and personal experiences~\citep{mahdavinejad2018machine}.
-However, this data is often privacy sensitive or very large in volume, making it prohibitively expensive or impossible to upload it to a central server~\citep{yang2019federated}.
-To sidestep this issue, \ac{FL} is increasingly being applied to collaboratively train ML models in a privacy-preserving manner~\citep{mcmahan2017communication}. \ac{FL} obviates the need to move the data to a central location by having participants only exchange model updates with a server.
-In each round, this server aggregates all incoming trained models and sends the updated global model to participants.
+The vast amount of data produced by computing devices is increasingly used to train large-scale ML models that empower industrial processes and personal experiences~\cite{mahdavinejad2018machine}.
+However, this data is often privacy sensitive or very large in volume, making it prohibitively expensive to upload it to a central server~\cite{bellet2018personalized,yang2019federated}.
+To sidestep this issue, \ac{FL} is increasingly being applied to collaboratively train ML models in a privacy-preserving manner~\cite{mcmahan2017communication}. \ac{FL} obviates the need to move the data to a central location by having participants only exchange model updates with a parameter server.
+In each round of \ac{FL}, the parameter server aggregates all incoming trained models and then sends the aggregated global model back to participants.

-Recent privacy regulations like the \ac{GDPR} grant data owners with the \enquote{right to be forgotten}~\citep{gdpr2018}.
-In the realm of ML, this requires organizations to remove the influence of this data on the trained model~\citep{zhang2023review}.
-The latter is called \emph{machine unlearning}~\citep{bourtoule2021machine}.
+Recent privacy regulations like the \ac{GDPR} and \ac{CCPA} grant data owners with the \enquote{right to be forgotten}~\cite{gdpr2018,ccpa2018}.
+In the realm of ML, this requires organizations to be able to remove the influence of personal data on the trained model upon request~\cite{zhang2023review}.
+This is called \emph{\ac{MU}}~\cite{bourtoule2021machine}.
 For instance, hospitals that collaboratively trained a model using \ac{FL} might have to unlearn particular data samples in response to patient requests.
-However, the distributed nature of \ac{FL} and the inability to access training data directly makes \ac{FU} a challenging task.
+In \ac{FL}, beyond the ``right to be forgotten", removing data from the model proves essential for several other purposes.
+For instance, the ability to quickly eliminate outdated, manipulated, or erroneously included data enhances the security, responsiveness, and reliability of \ac{FL} systems~\cite{chundawat2023zero}.
+However, the distributed nature of \ac{FL} and the inability of the parameter server to access training data directly makes \emph{\ac{FU}} a challenging task.